 Ocean 7 recently introduced a new retro-style dive watch, the LM-5.

-The dial is black with a white “OCEAN7” logo in the center, orange seconds hand tip and a round date display between 4 and 5 o’clock.
+The dial is black with a white “OCEAN7” logo in the center, orange seconds hand tip, and a round date display between 4 and 5 o’clock.
 To ensure excellent visibility in all lighting conditions, Superluminova has been generously applied to the hour markers, hands, and bezel insert.

 Powering the LM-5 is a Swiss-made ETA 2824-2 caliber.
 The ETA movement is highly accurate, however for those who want chronometer accuracy, which is +/- 5 seconds per day, there is a COSC chronometer upgrade for $399.

 The case back is stainless steel.
 The screw-down crown is steel and is signed with “O7.”
-Water-resistance is 200 meters.
+Water-resistance is rated to 200 meters.
 A 3D carbon leather sport strap with a folding clasp is standard (22 mm width at lugs).
 And a German-made Milanese mesh bracelet (shown) is optional for $199.

 On the wrist, the mesh bracelet is surprisingly comfortable.
 Generally, I prefer a strap over a bracelet, and the standard leather strap for this watch is very good.
 But in this case, I would definitely choose the bracelet over the strap.
 The 42 mm case is a good size, although because the lugs are so long, the watch feels closer to most 43 or 44 mm timepieces.
 The 120-click bezel rotates very smoothly.